‘The Young And The Restless’ Recap: Kyle Pouts Over News That Theo Is His Cousin

 Meanwhile, Billy got in touch with their nanny and arranged a night of grown-up fun for Victoria.
 They went to a hotel to enjoy their kid-free evening.
 Before her fun, Victoria warned Nick about Adam using Connor to manipulate Chelsea.
 Billy also made time to warn Nick about Adam.

 Meanwhile, Nate (Sean Dominic) turned to Amanda (Mishael Morgan) for help.
-He’s still suffering from helping Victor (Amelia Heinle), and he needed a lawyer to prove that he wasn’t coerced.
+He’s still suffering from helping Victor (Eric Braeden), and he needed a lawyer to prove that he wasn’t coerced.
 At first, Amanda said no, but after some talking, she changed her mind and agreed to stay in Genoa City to help Nate clear his name and keep his medical license.

 Lola (Sasha Calle) tried to console Kyle (Michael Mealor) about Theo (Tyler Johnson).
-Then, at the Abbotts, Kyle warned Jack about Theo, but Jack did not want Dina’s (Marla Adams) secret to stay under wraps.
-He had Theo come over, and after Kyle left, Jack told Theo everything.
+Then, at the Abbotts’ place, Kyle warned Jack (Peter Bergman) about Theo, but Jack did not want Dina’s (Marla Adams) secret to stay under wraps.
+He had Theo come over, and after Kyle left, Jack told the younger man everything.
 In the end, Theo agreed to take a DNA test to prove that he’s part of the family.
 Jack cautioned Theo that it might take Kyle a while to adjust to the news.

 View this post on Instagram